anyshake/homepage/docs/anyshake-observer/run-observer.md

 ## Stop the Application

 To safely stop the application, press Ctrl+C in the terminal.
 This will gracefully shut down the process, release hardware resources, and properly close the database.
-The shutdown procedure may take a few seconds—please wait until it completes.
+The shutdown procedure may take a few seconds — please wait until it completes.

 ![Stop Observer](img/run-observer/stop-observer.webp)